 In the 1875 town, you can see evidence of the Industrial Revolution in the mass-produced furniture of the upper-class home and the factory goods in the general store.
 When railroads arrived at towns like this, the craftsmen gradually disappeared, being undersold by eastern factories, and the towns shifted even more heavily to service and retail functions.
 The railroad will always be a few years away for Walnut Hill.

-Living History Farms guarantees that on any given day throughout our regular season, there will be Historic Interpreters in at least 10 of the structures in town, who can offer information about their site.
+On most days throughout our regular season, there will be Historic Interpreters in at least 10 of the structures in town, who can offer information about their site.
 In those buildings that do not have a staff member that day, look for a QR code you can scan with your mobile phone to view a brief video with more information.